Old Fall River Road is a dirt road in the Rocky Mountain NP

 How long does Old Fall River Road take to drive?

 The old scenic road quietly leads travelers through the park's wilderness.
-It takes approximately 40 minutes to drive, but plan for 2 hours round trip.
+It takes approximately 40 minutes to drive, but plan for a 2-hour round trip.
 The journey to the alpine world at the top of the drive is relaxing.
 The experience is one to be savored.
 It’s an ideal drive for visitors seeking to become intimate with nature.
 In places, the trees of the montane and subalpine forests are so close that motorists can touch them.

 When was Old Fall River Road built?